Sales Tax Information

 Impacted Community Taxes

-Sales of motor vehicles, aircraft, watercraft, modular homes, manufactured homes and mobile homes, while subject to sales and use tax, are exempt from the resort communities tax and the state correctional facility tax.
+Although they are subject to sales and use tax, sales of motor vehicles, aircraft, watercraft, modular homes, manufactured homes and mobile homes, are exempt from the resort communities tax and the correctional facility tax.
 However, sales of off-highway vehicles, snowmobiles and trailers are not exempt.

-A Utah resident who purchases a vehicle outside of Utah, may take a sales and use tax credit for tax paid to the other state on the purchase.
-A resident is someone who has established domicile in Utah for a total period of six months or more during any calendar year.
-A motor vehicle owner must register their vehicle in Utah within 60 days of establishing residency.
+A Utah resident who purchases a vehicle outside of Utah, may take a sales and use tax credit for tax paid to the other state.
+A resident is someone who has established domicile in Utah for a period of six months or more during a calendar year.
+A vehicle owner must register their vehicle in Utah within 60 days of establishing residency.

 Towing Charges